KhronosGroup/glTF/specification/2.0/README.md

 > **Implementation note:** The number of morph targets is not limited in glTF.
 A conformant client implementation must support at least eight morphed attributes.
 This means that it has to support at least eight morph targets that contain a `POSITION` attribute, or four morph targets that contain a `POSITION` and a `NORMAL` attribute, or two morph targets that contain `POSITION`, `NORMAL` and `TANGENT` attributes.
 For assets that contain a higher number of morphed attributes, renderers may choose to either fully support them (for example, by performing the morph computations in software), or to only use the eight attributes of the morph targets with the highest weights.

 > **Implementation note:** A significant number of authoring and client implementations associate names with morph targets.
 While the glTF 2.0 specification currently does not provide a way to specify names, most tools use an array of strings, `mesh.extras.targetNames`, for this purpose.
-The `targetNames` all primitive targets arrays must have the same length.
+The `targetNames` array and all primitive `targets` arrays must have the same length.

 ### Skins